narrowspark/skeleton-generators/README.md

     └─ vendor/
 ```
 ### Override the Directories
-You can change the default directories by overriding the composer extra section of your application:
+You can change the default directories by overriding the composer extra section of your app:
 ```json
 {
   "extra": {